johnathanvman/F6/index.md

 						Entrys.push("CSUB crys big ugly tears as she's devoured by DOM.")
 					}
 					if(unit(s[2]).Slutty && unit(s[2]).willing && !unit(0).fled){
 						Entrys.push("CDOM pushes SUB to the ground and opens her mouth wide.
-As SUB starts to get eaten by DOM, she blows a kiss to me, and says she was hoping I'd be the one to eat her.
-I blow a kiss back as DOM quickly finishes eating.")
+As SUBSHORT starts to get eaten by DOMSHORT, she blows a kiss to me, and says she was hoping I'd be the one to eat her.
+I blow a kiss back as DOMSHORT quickly finishes eating.")
 						Entrys.push("CDOM pushes SUB to the ground and opens her mouth wide.
-As SUB starts to get eaten by DOM she begins to finger herself.
-She cums before DOM finishes swallowing her down!")
+As SUBSHORT starts to get eaten by DOMSHORT she begins to finger herself.
+She cums before DOMSHORT finishes swallowing her down!")
 					}
 					if(unit(s[2]).Funny && unit(s[2]).willing && !unit(0).fled){
 						Entrys.push("CDOM pushes SUB to the ground and opens her mouth wide.
-As SUB starts to get eaten by DOM, she laughs and says she can't believe she's going to get eaten by a DOMRACE of all things.
-She keeps giggling as DOM swallows her down.")
+As SUBSHORT starts to get eaten by DOMSHORT, she laughs and says she can't believe she's going to get eaten by a DOMRACE of all things.
+She keeps giggling as DOMSHORT swallows her down.")
 						Entrys.push("CDOM pushes SUB to the ground and opens her mouth wide.
-As SUB starts to get eaten by DOM, she raises her index and middle finger at me.
-She maintains her peace sign as DOM swallows her down.")
+As SUBSHORT starts to get eaten by DOMSHORT, she raises her index and middle finger at me.
+She maintains her peace sign as DOMSHORT swallows her down.")
 						Entrys.push("CDOM pushes SUB to the ground and opens her mouth wide.
-As SUB starts to get eaten by DOM, she flips me off and demands that I eat the fat DOMRACE that bested her.
-She keeps her finger raised as DOM swallows her down.")
+As SUBSHORT starts to get eaten by DOMSHORT, she flips me off and demands that I eat the fat DOMRACE that bested her.
+She keeps her finger raised as DOMSHORT swallows her down.")
 					}
 				}

 				if(unit(s[1]).Tags[0] == "Batgirl"){
 					Entrys = []
 					if(unit(s[1]).flying){
 						Entrys.push("CDOM flies down and tackles SUB to the ground.
-On her back, the SUBRACE screams out as DOM's teeth sink into her neck and starts to feed.
-Soon the screaming stops and DOM leaps back into the air") if(unit(s[1]).Funny){
+On her back, the SUBRACE screams as DOMSHORT's teeth sink into her neck and starts to feed.
+Soon the screaming stops and DOMSHORT leaps back into the air") if(unit(s[1]).Funny){
 							Entrys[Entrys.length-1] += choose([" laughing."," with a grin on her face!"," looking quite pleased with herself!"])
 						}else if(unit(s[1]).Hungry){